What is supplier performance management and its importance?

 Choose evaluation approach

 Companies must evaluate some of these critical aspects of supplier performance, including financial health, operational execution, metrics business processes, and practices enabling behaviors or cultural factors risk factors.
 These factors can help review and understand the supplier’s readiness to comply with the organizational requirements and also efficiently meet the supply chain management requisites and guidelines.
+There is a need to establish key performance indicators for supply chain management which will help in evaluating the performance of every supplier or entity involvede in the supply chain.

 Develop information collection method